 It’s inevitable that at this time of year, there is a lot of talk about cold and flu season!
 Temps are dropping, kids are back to school, and germs are all around us.

 Traditional over-the-counter medicines like cough suppressants are only designed to—like the name says—suppress the symptoms of a cold or flu, instead of working on a deeper level to rid the body of the infection faster (or keep one from coming on).
 Many of these medications can also have long-lasting and unwanted side effects on the body.

-We’ve previously shared suggestions for supporting our bodies by boosting immunity with foods and supplements, and today we wanted to share some additional cold and flu home remedies to alleviate symptoms and support the bodies of you and your loved ones.
+I’ve previously shared suggestions for supporting our bodies by boosting immunity with foods and supplements, and today I wanted to share some additional cold and flu home remedies to alleviate symptoms and support the bodies of you and your loved ones.

 6 Cold and Flu Home Remedies to Support the Body Naturally

 1. Wet Sock Therapy

 When you feel the start of a cold or flu symptoms coming on (e.g., sore throat, stuffy/runny nose, headache), give this alternative treatment a try!
 All you need is 1) cotton socks, 2) wool socks, and 3) water.